Spider (British band): Career

 Spider formed in 1976, consisted of four young men from Wallasey, including two brothers, none of whom had played in bands before.

 After releasing "Children of the Street" on the Alien Record Label, Spider were playing, on average 20 dates a month, which included a support slot on the Uriah Heep 1980 Winter Tour.

 1982 proved to be the band's most lucrative year.
 It began in late 1981 when the band were contracted to record for BBC Radio 1 Friday Rock Show.
 The producer, Tony Wilson, introduced them to Maggi Farren, who set up a recording deal with Creole Records as well as getting the band a support slot on the 1981 Slade Winter Tour.

 Spider released the single "Talkin' 'bout Rock 'n' Roll" with Creole, which featured as part of BBC Radio 1's play list.
 They then went into the studio to begin recording their first album Rock 'n' Roll Gypsies, to be released on the Creole label also.
 However RCA, who had made a late bid for the band, and after negotiations, Spider signed a six-year recording contract with the record label.

 1982 continued with Spider packing out the Marquee Club once a month.
 They supported Alice Cooper on the British leg of his Special Forces Tour.
 They played at the Reading Festival on Sunday 29 August 1982, as well as securing a support slot on the mammoth Gillan Tour in coincidence with the release of their first album.

 Dave Bryce, guitarist, currently plays with London rock band AWOL.

-On 22nd of July 2022 it was announced on the bands Facebook page that Colin Harkness had passed away, he was aged 62.
+On 22 July 2022 it was announced on the bands Facebook page that Colin Harkness had died, at the age of 62.